yingweiwo

 Effects During Pregnancy and Lactation

-Antipyrine is considered unlikely to harm the infant.
-Because antipyrine is available in the US only in ear drops, it is unlikely to be absorbed by the mother and reach the breastmilk.
-No special precautions are required during maternal use of antipyrine-containing ear drops.
+Antipyrine is unlikely to harm the infant.
+Since antipyrine is only available in the United States as ear drops, it is unlikely to be absorbed by the mother and pass into breast milk.
+No special precautions are required when the mother uses ear drops containing antipyrine.

 References